knorth55/knorth55.github.io/_pages/about.md

 He received his B.Sc.
 (2017), M.Sc.
 (2019) and Ph.D.
 (2022)
 from School of Engineering and
 Graduate School of Information Science and Technology in The University of Tokyo (UTokyo).
-In his researc at UTokyo,
+In his research at UTokyo,
-he was working on manipulation learning, teleoperation teaching and robot-user interface at JSK Laboratory supervised by Prof. Masayuki Inaba and Prof. Kei Okada.
+he was working on manipulation learning, programming by teleoperation and user interface for manipulation at JSK Laboratory supervised by Prof. Masayuki Inaba and Prof. Kei Okada.

 In 2022, he started working as a project assistant professor at JSK Laboratory in UTokyo.